 As you can see, it works great for noodles and possibly even smaller meatballs.
 Matty says that the device leverages a bespoke centrifugal motion mechanism to swiftly open and close the pasta pruners.
 In other words, it consists of a 3D-printed enclosure and arms that operate the scissors.
 On a related note, did you know that some historians believe that Berbers actually introduced pasta to Europe during a conquest of Sicily around the 12th century?
 That’s right, but it didn’t appear in the United States until around the end of the 19th century, when spaghetti was offered in restaurants as Spaghetti Italienne.

-- 7-IN-1 FUNCTIONALITY: Air fry, broil, bake, roast, dehydrate, reheat, and rotisserie.
+- 7-in-1 FUNCTIONALITY: Air fry, broil, bake, roast, dehydrate, reheat, rotisserie, toast, warm, convection oven

-- ROTISSERIE FEATURE: Perfect for self-basting and tumble-frying.
-Top heating element with fan ensures optimal cooking and baking performance.
+- QUICK AND EVEN HEATNG: Top heating element with fan ensures optimal cooking and baking performance

 So at your next Italian feast, thoughtlessly grab your pasta and raise it between the moving blades to crop the excess noodles from below your fork to finally stop slurping,” said Matty.